pedrourio/pedrourio/README.md

 ###

-<p align="left">I'm a Software Development student from UDESC Joinville<br><br>- 📚 I'm currently focusing on Ruby on Rails and web/mobile development<br>- ⚡ In my free time I like to learn new things</p>
+<p align="left">I'm a Software Development student from UDESC Joinville<br><br>- 📚 I'm currently focusing on Flutter and mobile development<br>- ⚡ In my free time I like to learn new things</p>

 ###